jorgeyanesdiez/HueUpdater/README.md

 ## Motivation

-I use a lamp on my desk at work to give me feedback about the status of multiple CI projects.
+I use a lamp at work to give our team instant feedback about the status of multiple projects tracked by our CI system.

 This application manages that lamp.